Arnav995/CrowdFunded-Event-Management/README.md

 - Admin approval flow for newly created events
 - Wallet system for adding funds and making contributions
 - Event progress tracking with raised amount and percentage
-- Dashboard for user events and contribution history
+- User dashboard for created events and contribution history
 - Admin dashboard for approvals, rejections, and platform stats
 - Expired event handling and refund processing

 ## Backend

-The backend is organized around route-controller separation with raw SQL queries and database-driven business logic.
+The backend is organized around route-controller separation, with raw SQL queries and database-driven business logic.

 ### Main modules
-- **Auth** — signup, login, token verification
+- **Auth** — signup, login, password hashing, token verification
-- **Events** — create event, fetch approved events, fetch personal events, event progress
+- **Events** — create event, fetch approved events, fetch user events, event progress, expired-event checks
 - **Contributions** — contribute to an event using wallet balance
-- **Transactions** — user contribution history
+- **Transactions** — user contribution and wallet-related history
 - **Wallet** — fetch wallet balance and add money
-- **Admin** — approve/reject events, check pending events, view overall stats
+- **Admin** — approve/reject events, review pending events, and view overall platform stats

 ## Database

 The database handles the critical logic of the application, not just storage.

+### Main design
+- **Users** store account details, role, and wallet balance.
+- **Events** store title, description, target amount, current amount, deadline, status, and creator.
+- **Contributions** record each user-to-event contribution.
+- **Transactions** maintain a history of wallet-related activity.

+### Financial logic
+- Contributions are made through an internal **wallet system**, so money flow is controlled before it reaches an event.
-- **Stored procedures** are used for wallet crediting and refund processing
+- **Stored procedures** are used for wallet crediting and refund processing.
+- This keeps financial operations centralized and consistent at the database level.

+### Automation
-- **Triggers** automate related updates after transactions/contributions
+- **Triggers** automate related updates after contributions and wallet operations.
+- Event totals such as `current_amount` stay synced with contribution activity.
+- Transaction records help maintain wallet and contribution traceability.

+### Event lifecycle
-- **Event lifecycle** follows `pending -> approved -> funded / failed / rejected`
+`pending -> approved -> funded / failed / rejected`

-- **Wallet balance management** is tied directly to contribution flow
-- **Refund logic** handles expired or failed events safely
+- **pending** — created by user, waiting for admin review
+- **approved** — visible and open for funding
+- **funded** — target reached
+- **failed** — deadline passed without full funding
+- **rejected** — denied by admin

+### Expiry and refunds
+- Expired approved events can be marked as **failed** based on deadline.
+- Refund processing returns contributed money back to users’ wallets.
+- This makes failed-campaign handling predictable and database-driven.

 ## Run Locally